cptlobster/aggregation-framework/docs/design.md

 ### Navigator

 Each library used in this project has its own unique method of navigating its data structures.
-The navigator classes attempt to standardize these into a single monadic format.
+The navigator classes attempt to standardize these into a single format.

 ### Query Builder